Budget Traveler’s Guide To Travel Insurance

 Traveling just kind of popped into my life when I was 18 and I dove in head-first without doing much research or planning.

-But now I am older and wiser, and I’ve experienced medical emergencies abroad with and without having travel insurance.
+But now I am older and wiser, and I’ve experienced medical issues abroad with and without having travel insurance.
 So I’ve gained a bit more insight into the world of insurance and what it actually means for us budget travelers.

 In this budget traveler’s guide to travel insurance, I’ll cover some of the basics and weave in my own experience.
 Hopefully, readers will gain a better understanding of travel insurance and whether or not to buy it.

-South Africa Transkei
+village in the hills, South Africa Transkei

 I’ll explain why I was grateful to have travel insurance in South Africa at the end of this article.